 Hands up if you love Jammie Dodger biscuits!

 I certainly do!
 That childhood classic biscuit close to many of our hearts (in the UK at least) has stood the test of time and quite rightly so.
-If you aren’t from the uk and are wondering what on earth a jammie dodger is, let me fill you in.
-It’s a shortbread biscuit (cookie) filled with jam.
+If you also love them, you need to check out my homemade jammie dodger biscuit recipe!

 They are instantly recognisable with their pretty trademark heart in the middle.
 The flavours available are strawberry, raspberry and now lemon.
 There have been a few limited edition flavours, but in my opinion, they weren’t that great really.
 I haven’t come across the lemon ones yet, but I’m on the lookout for them!

 I finally chose a recipe from Olive magazine, but as usual I had to change it up a little – I can never leave a recipe alone!

-If you want them less gooey in the middle, you’ll need increase the baking time.
-But if you do this, you will end up with something more like a cookie bar.
+If you want them less gooey in the middle, you’ll need increase the baking time by 5-10 minutes.
+But if you do this, you will end up with something more like a cookie bar than a blondie.